person thinking of questions to ask your next media agency

 • Optimization

 If core areas are being outsourced, you may experience extra commissions on your media spend.
-Extra commissions mean less of your dollars are spent on media.
+Extra commissions mean fewer of your dollars are spent on media.

-Ask your next media agency: 7.
-Are vendors and their fees disclosed?
+Questions to ask your next media agency: Are vendors and their fees disclosed?

 When talking about vendors, this is the bottom line.
 If a vendor is being used, you should know their commissions and fees.
 Look for disclosure that is inclusive of any vendors and all costs passed on to you.
 Watch out for a low level of detail and “black boxes”.
 Not only are you entitled to know how much you’re spending with the agency, but you should also know where your money is being spent.
 In the end, you must know what is actually being spent on media.

-Ask your next media agency: 8.
-How much of my media spend is spent on media?
+Questions to ask your next media agency: How much of my budget is spent on media?

 The mother of all questions for media agencies.
 If you ask no other questions, ask this one.
 If you do ask other questions, ask this one last.
 You’re spending money on media, on advertising.
 You’re not spending money to line the pockets of an agency.
 You need their expertise and are willing to pay a fair price for it, but you should know exactly what you’re getting for your dollars.